 Consider the Mustang.
 The car’s exceptional popularity resulted in a stampede by the rest of the industry to offer similar entries.
 And because Ford gave the Mustang unique sheetmetal, that upped the bar as to what was considered a competitive design.
 This presumably informed Abernethy’s decision to approve the development of the Javelin, which had a unique body.

 The money that went into developing the Javelin couldn’t be spent on keeping the compact American up to date.
 So, not surprisingly, that car received only modest changes during a six-year production run after it was redesigned in 1964.
-Is it any wonder that the American lost altitude when all of its competitors came out with newer designs in the second-half of the 1960s?
+Is it any wonder that the American lost altitude when all of its competitors came out with new designs from 1966-68?

 American Motors was arguably not large enough to profitably produce a stand-alone pony car.
 Abernethy may have recognized the financial risk but supported the Javelin anyway because pony cars were one of the biggest fads of that era.